openstack-infra/netlify-sandbox/site/faq/index.md

 #### When is the first release of StarlingX?

 The first release will be in October 2018.
-The project will release on a 4 month cadence each March, July and Novemberin 2019.
+The project will release on a 4 month cadence each March, July and November in 2019.
 Releases are time based.

 #### Are there any commercial distributions of StarlingX?